Azure/AML-Kubernetes/docs/troubleshooting.md

 ## Extension Installation Guide

 ### 1. How is AzureML extension installed
+You could get more detail Azureml extension information at [Install AzureML extension](./docs/deploy-extension.md).
 AzureML extension is released as a helm chart and installed by Helm V3.
 By default, all resources of AzureML extension are installed in azureml namespace.
 Currently, we don't find a way customise the installation error messages for a helm chart.
 The error message user received is the original error message returned by helm.
 This is why sometimes vague error messages are returned.
 But you can utilize the [built-in health check job](#2-do-health-check-for-extension) or the following commands to help you debug.
 ```bash
 # check helm chart status
 helm list -a -n azureml